Butter, margarine, and cooking oils

 What to Use When Cooking

 When you cook, solid margarine or butter is not the best choice.
 Butter is high in saturated fat, which can raise your cholesterol.
 It can also increase your chance of heart disease.
-Most margarines have some saturated fat plus trans-fatty acids, which can also be bad for you.
+Some margarines have some saturated fat plus trans-fatty acids, which can also be bad for you.
 Both of these fats have health risks.

 Some guidelines for healthier cooking:

-Use olive or canola oil instead of butter or margarine.
+- Use olive or canola oil instead of butter or margarine.

-Choose soft margarine (tub or liquid) over harder stick forms.
+- Choose soft margarine (tub or liquid) over harder stick forms.

-Choose margarines with liquid vegetable oil, such as olive oil, as the first ingredient.
+- Choose margarines with liquid vegetable oil, such as olive oil, as the first ingredient.